 Inauthenticity / Masks

 We were not what we showed.
 We had become specialists in masking our truth with roles.
-At some occasions, we could be the rescuer, gangster, or even the clown.
-At others, we could be the lecturer, prophet, or master.
+On some occasions, we could be the rescuers, gangsters, or even the clowns.
+In others, we could be the lecturer, prophet, or master.
 What was clear was that we were never ourselves.
 Every interaction had a scripted presentation based on an accepted character.
 We were everything to everyone.
 We wanted to please to the point of self-sacrifice.
 We did this because we did not believe that others would accept us as we were.
-Again, relating to past hurt.
+Again, this relates to past hurt.
 It's difficult to communicate when all that is present is an actor/actress.

 Aggression / Timidity

 We were either aggressive or timid.
 We were rageful with others.
 Or we were placid to assert ourselves.
-There was no middle-ground.
-We felt entitled to get our own way.
-We either sought our wants through active pursuit.
+There was no middle ground.
+We felt entitled to get our way.
+We sought our wants through active pursuit.
 Or we went around in self-pity, passively hoping that others would give in.
-We had yet to develop assertive means at getting our needs met.
-Some of us confused needs with wants and vice-versa.
+We had yet to develop assertive means of getting our needs met.
+Some of us confuse needs with wants and vice-versa.
 A need is an essential for life.
 A want is what entitles us to something.
 Addicts only want what they want, and they want it now.
 To live in recovery, we need to separate what we need from what we want.
 It's only by doing this that we can communicate those needs with those we love.
 There is no communication when you go about scheming for things to go your way all the time.

 How to Overcome the Barriers to Communication in Recovery

 It's important to hone these skills so that we are open to the world.
 Though, open in our own, unique way.
 Not in a way that's fashionable or as a means to please others.
-The only way to overcome the barriers is to be uniquely "you" in every sense of that word.
-Below are some of the skill-sets you will need to do this:
+The only way to overcome the barriers is to be uniquely "you" in every sense of the word.
+Below are some of the skill sets we will need to do this:

 Self-assertion

-You need to assert yourselves.
-As human beings, you have needs.
-But, your wants had been clouding what they were.
-You need to be clear about what you need from others.
-Honest expression about your needs as well as your vulnerabilities will help you.
-People can begin to know what makes you tick and who you are.
+We need to assert ourselves.
+As human beings, we have needs.
+But, our wants had been clouding what they were.
+We need to be clear about what we need from others.
+Honest expression about our needs as well as our vulnerabilities will help us.
+People can begin to know what makes us tick and who we are.
 For some, it may mean moving away from dependent relationships.
 While for others, it may mean beginning one with a trusted individual.
-In establishing healthy boundaries, each person gets their needs met in mutual respect.
+In establishing healthy boundaries, each person gets their needs met with mutual respect.

 Self-compassion

-Have compassion for yourself.
-Fill yourself up with loving kindness.
+Having compassion for ourselves.
+Fill ourselves up with loving kindness.
 Say positive things to perk yourself up.
 It's important to start by loving yourself first.
-Only then can you begin to extend that love for others.
-What's evident in the barriers is a lot of self-sacrificing behaviour.
-Stop sacrificing your well-being for the perceived "benefit" of others.
-Nurture yourself and let the rest happen.
+Only then can we begin to extend that love for others.
+What's evident in the barriers is a lot of self-sacrificing behavior.
+We need to stop sacrificing our well-being for the perceived "benefit" of others.
+Nurture ourselves and let the rest happen.

 Humility

-Life is an equalising force.
+Life is an equalizing force.
 We don't always get our way.
 But, we do get what we need.
 Understanding this, we can learn to let go and surrender.
 Humility at first may be embarrassing.
-But, later you'll find that it is the bread and butter for honest, open relationships.
+But, later it becomes the bread and butter for honest, open relationships.
 People want to approach individuals who can accommodate others at their level.
 It's the best antidote for hubris and isolationism.
 It doesn't mean that we go around pleasing people to no end.
 It means that we discern where we can and where we can't.
 We’ve written about humility in recovery.
-You can access it from our in-house article, titled: Recovery and Humility: The dispatch of the ego.

 Empathy is not sympathy.
 Empathy is a personal connection with the troubles of others.
 Sympathy is a feeling of pity for a troubled person.
-The difference is where you place yourself.
+The difference is where we place ourselves.
 Do you feel the plight or are you a bystander?
-Empathy involves getting to know people at the level of their heart.
-Doing that takes letting them into your own heart.
+Empathy involves getting to know people at the level of their hearts.
+Doing that takes letting them into our own hearts.

-The Solace Sabah is a community detox facility.
+The Solace Asia is a community detox facility.
 It means that you will have the company of peers in recovery.
-These are individuals who are struggling, like yourself, to get treatment from their addictions.
+These are individuals who are struggling, like yourself, to get treatment for their addictions.
 We have found that community detoxification is most suited for treating addiction.
 Healing together has immense power.
-And it also teaches addicts how to socialise.
-In that respect, we train our clients communication skills through the following:
+And it also teaches addicts how to socialize.
+In that respect, we train our client's communication skills through the following:

 Community of Recovering Addicts

 Your peerage will be your support group.
-Interactions will take place and will get processed at group therapy.
-The Interpersonal Group Therapy (IPGT) is an arena for learning about social interactions.
+Interactions will take place and will be processed in group therapy.
+Interpersonal Group Therapy (IPGT) is an arena for learning about social interactions.
 There, you will learn how your actions have affected others and vice-versa.
 There's much insight from these daily sessions.
 At the same time, it encourages healthy interactions between clients as a peer group.

 Lecture-Workshops